SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

     - **twt_enable**:  1- Setup ; 0 - teardown
     - **twt_flow_id**: range 0-7 or 0xFF
     - **twt_req_params**: Structure with parameters in case of setup and NULL in case of teardown.
     - **wake_duration**: This is the nominal minimum wake duration of TWT.
-This is the time for which DUT will be in wake state for Transmission or reception of data.
+This is the time for which DUT will be in wake state for transmission or reception of data.
 Allowed values range is  0-255.
     - **wake_duration_unit**: This parameter defines unit for wake_duration.
 Allowed values are  0 (256 uS) and 1 (1024 uS).
     - **wake_duration_tol**: This is the tolerance allowed for wake duration in case of suggested TWT.
 Received TWT wake duration from AP will be validated against tolerance limits and decided if TWT config received is in acceptable range.
 Allowed values are 0-255.
     - **wake_int_exp**: TWT Wake interval exponent.
 It is exponent to base 2.
 Allowed values are 0 - 31.
-    - **wake_int_exp_tol**: This is the allowed tolerance for wake_int_exp in case of suggest TWT request.
+    - **wake_int_exp_tol**: This is the allowed tolerance for wake_int_exp in case of Suggest TWT request.
 Received TWT wake interval exponent from AP will be validated against tolerance limits and decided if TWT config received is in acceptable range.
 Allowed values are 0 - 31.
     - **wake_int_mantissa**: This is the TWT wake interval mantissa.
 Allowed values are 0-65535.
     - **wake_int_mantissa_tol**: This is tolerance allowed for wake_int_mantissa in case of suggested TWT.
 Received TWT wake interval mantissa from AP will be validated against tolerance limits and decided if TWT config received is in acceptable range.
 Allowed values are 0-65535.
     - **implicit_twt**: If enabled (1), the TWT requesting STA calculates the Next TWT by adding a fixed value to the current TWT value.
 Explicit TWT is currently not allowed.